 - Please remove all body piercings.

 - Please remove false eye lashes.

 - Do not wear contact lenses.
 Wear your eyeglasses and bring your eyeglass case with you.

-- You MUST have a driver over the age of 18 to bring you and stay here at the Abington Surgery Center during your procedure, and then take you home after.
+- You MUST have a driver over the age of 18 to bring you and THEY MUST STAY HERE AT THE ABINGTONSURGERY CENTER DURING YOUR PROCEDURE, and then take you home afterwards.
 Someone should stay with you for at least 24 hours after your procedure.

 - You will not be permitted to take a cab/Uber or Lyft home unless you have an adult here at the surgical center to accompany you home.